k3nz0/Pixel-ART/README.md

 The technique used to pixel art faces is simple and yet quite effective.

-We colored each grid of N x N pixels with the same color.
-(N can be changed in faces.py)
+We colorized each grid of (N, N) pixels with the same color.
+(N = 20 by default and can be changed in faces.py)

 For face and eyes detection we used the great OpenCV library.